21E06050 Responsibility Management (book exam, 6 cr)

 Welcome to study for the book exam on Responsibility Management!
 The learning objective of this course is to strengthen and deepen your knowledge and theoretical understanding of key areas of corporate responsibility management and sustainability in business.

 This is a Master’s level course which is an elective in the Creative Sustainability programme as well as in the Management and International Business programme.
 A prerequisite for the course is 21E16001 Sustainability in Business or equivalent.
+The exam can be taken only by Creative Sustainability students and by students in one of the Aalto School of Business Master’s Programmes.

 - Innovations: Goodman, J., Korsunova, A., & Halme, M. (2017).
 Our collaborative future: Activities and roles of stakeholders in sustainability‐oriented innovation.
 Business Strategy and the Environment, 26(6), 731-753.